BNN-UPC/NetworkModelingDatasets/datasets_v2/README.md

 For each topology, we define 100 routing configurations which are variations of shortest path.
 For each simulation, one routing is selected randomly between the 100 candidates.

-## Processing the dataset
+> It is highly recommended to use the API provided [[here](https://github.com/knowledgedefinednetworking/datanetAPI/tree/challenge2020)] to easily read and process samples from the dataset.
+However, if you prefer to process directly the raw data, you can find the description of the dataset format in the section below.

-It is highly recommended to use the API provided [[here](https://github.com/knowledgedefinednetworking/datanetAPI/tree/challenge2020)] to easily read and process samples from the dataset.
-However, if you prefer to use directly the raw data, you can find the description of the dataset format below.
+## Processing the dataset from raw data

 The root directory of the compressed files contains the ‘routings’ directory where routing configuration files are stored.
 These files include a matrix describing the destination-based Routing Information Base (RIB) at each node:
 Routing_matrix(src node , dst node) = output port to reach the dst node from the src node.